auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 - Subjective reality
   - _What exists with one person_
-  - Cognition and psychology arising from biology.
+  - Cognition and psychology arising from biology

 - Intersubjective reality
   - _What exists with two or more people_